 Volunteering is for life, not just for Christmas

-Yes, it’s bloody brilliant that you’re helping your fellow man this Christmas.
-Lots of people don’t bother, so you’re already winning the boast-about-how-worthy-you-are-on-Facebook competition.
+Yes, it’s bloody brilliant that you’re helping your fellow humans this Christmas.
+In fact, lots of people don’t even bother, so you’re already headed in the right direction.
 But why just Christmas?
-Some people need help all year round.
-Once the gifts are opened, the dregs of turkey are made into sandwiches, and sales hit the shops charities don’t cease to exist.
-If it felt good, why not consider volunteering more often?
+Homeless people don’t just stop being homeless once the festive season is over.
+Volunteers are needed year round, now more than ever.
+So if it felt good, why not consider volunteering more often?

-As well as the gooey feeling, volunteering looks fabbity fab on your CV.
-Check Do-it for local opportunities and let the year-round inner-smugness commence.
+As well as all the good, warm feelings it gives you, volunteering looks pretty damn good on your CV.
+Check Do-it for local opportunities and let the year-round joy commence.

 - Chat about this subject on our Discussion Boards.

 By Holly Bourne